 Role in Hawaiian Folklore

-Hawaiian folklore reveres the he’e as a creature of great wisdom and cunning.
+Hawaiian folklore reveres the He’e as a creature of great wisdom and cunning.
 Stories often describe its shape-shifting abilities, showcasing its capacity to adapt and survive.
 These traits have elevated the octopus to almost mythic status.

-Legend tells of the he’e’s role in creation myths, emphasizing its connection to the ocean’s origins.
+Legend tells of the He’e’s role in creation myths, emphasizing its connection to the ocean’s origins.
 Its presence in these tales highlights the octopus’s perceived strength and intelligence.
-Such narratives have preserved the he’e’s legacy across generations.
+Such narratives have preserved the He’e’s legacy across generations.

 The octopus appears in various mythological contexts, often interacting with gods and heroes.
 Its portrayal as a wise creature underscores its respected status in Hawaiian folklore.
 This rich storytelling tradition continues to fascinate and inspire.